 There are great stories and interesting examples of legacies, large and small, in the history of mankind.
-In this country, there have been the Carnegies, the Rockefellers, the Vanderbilts, the Fords and many other philanthropists.
-In Europe, the British Commonwealth and other developed nations, great legacies have been bequeathed by the leading industrialists, financiers and royal families.
+In this country, there have been the Carnegies, the Rockefellers, the Vanderbilts, the Fords, and many other philanthropists.
+In Europe, the British Commonwealth, and other developed nations, great legacies have been bequeathed by leading industrialists, financiers, and royal families.
 Those physical legacies will pass away in time.

 People of ordinary means also leave legacies.
 In Ecclesiastes 7:1 Solomon wrote that "A good name is better than precious ointment."
 The Book of Proverbs puts forth this idea in this way, "A good name is to be chosen rather than great riches, loving favor rather than silver and gold" (Proverbs 22:1).
-Certainly a family name associated with honesty and fair dealing is a wonderful legacy to those who receive it.
-A loving relationship within the family in which children have been brought up in the "nurture and admonition of the Lord" (Ephesians 6:4), is also a priceless, timeless legacy.
+Certainly, a family name associated with honesty and fair dealing is a wonderful legacy to those who receive it.
+A loving family relationship that brings children up in the "nurture and admonition of the Lord" (Ephesians 6:4) is also a priceless, timeless legacy.

 The other side of the coin is not so valuable.
 Proverbs 3:35 states plainly that, "The legacy of fools is shame."
 Shame?
 Webster's Collegiate Dictionary defines shame as, "a painful emotion caused by consciousness of guilt, shortcoming, or impropriety.
 A condition of humiliating disgrace or disrepute."
 No one wants this!
-Yet many live their lives in ways that bring shame and other undesirable consequences, which are not confined to this current generation, but which spill over into subsequent generations.
+Yet many live their lives in ways that bring shame and other undesirable consequences that trouble not only the current generation but spill over into subsequent generations, as well.
 We shouldn't be surprised.

 So, as you contemplate your legacy, what will it be?
 If you are truly seeking answers to the important questions that every person should ask, and if you are dedicated to following God's way of life, your legacy will not be that of fools, but that of a wise, discerning person who wants God's will for yourself and your descendants.

-While I was thinking, on these things these words came to mind:
+While I was thinking about these things, these words came to mind: